rockkingjy/OpenTracker/example/readme.md

-# How to use the API of the ECO tracker?
+# How to use the API of OpenTracker?
 To use the API of the trackers is really simple, just two steps.

-1. Install ECO tracker:
+1. Install OpenTracker:

-In folder `OpenTracker/eco/`:
+In folder `OpenTracker/`:
 ```
 make -j`nproc`
 sudo make install